EJ-Lan/AutoReserve/README.md

 # CarBookingSystem

-This is a CLI Project using Java
+This is a CLI Project using Java where I make a Backend Application for a Car Booking System

 It is a Car booking system with 6 features:
 1️⃣ - Book Car